Providing for Family and Friends

 The ability to address various family needs and/or concerns, while giving something back to organizations that have played an important role in a donor's life, accounts for the increased use and popularity of testamentary trusts.
 The process of instituting such a plan is really quite simple.
 If this type of planning interests you, the Foundation's gift planning staff stand ready to assist you—from the conceptual stage through administration of your gift plan, if needed.

-Director of Gift Planning Jason James Shuba, JD, is available to answer your questions at any time.
-Please contact Jason to learn more.
+Associate Director of Gift Planning Geoffrey Hammond, JD, is available to answer your questions at any time.
+Please contact Geoffrey to learn more.

 © Pentera, Inc. Planned giving content.
 All rights reserved.